Failure of uniform laws of large numbers for subdifferentials and beyond: Main Results

-Therefore, for uniform laws of the form \eqref{eq:enlarged-a} and/or \eqref{eq:enlarged-b} (and, when both are considered, equivalently \eqref{eq:cvx-subd}) for random convex functions, it is natural to ask whether one can take $r = 0$ (or $\epsilon = 0$ in \eqref{eq:cvx-subd}).
+Therefore, for uniform laws of the form \eqref{eq:enlarged-a} and/or \eqref{eq:enlarged-b} (also \eqref{eq:cvx-subd}) for random convex functions, it is natural to ask whether one can take $r = 0$ (equivalently, $\epsilon = 0$ in \eqref{eq:cvx-subd}).
 We next see that the answer to this question crucially depends on the dimension $d$ of $x$.